Tone of Voice

 Before the workshop, I do extensive research into your competitors’ copy, which I share on the day.
 This is the part that lots of otherwise useful approaches to tone of voice miss.
 What’s the point in defining your tone of voice in isolation?

 By exploring what your competitors are doing we spot gaps to exploit and pitfalls to avoid.
-Companies in the same sector often sound the same.
+Companies in the same sector have a tendency to sound the same.
 Have you ever taken the time to check how your copy stacks up against your rivals’?
 Bosses often can’t recognise their own About Us copy when shown unbranded alongside other companies’ blurbs.

 Many companies’ About Us pages are dull.
 Bulldog Skincare’s isn’t one of them: